Who stole the soul of the boy from Indiana?

 Michael Jackson has gone from boy wonder to circus freak in his 40-year career, with stints en route as 'king of pop', messiah figure and public enemy.
 How did it happen, and can we expect yet another incarnation when he takes to the stage in London for his comeback concerts next month?

-Michael Jackson - who next month emerges from a long retirement to perform a unique extended series of gigs at the O2 Arena in London - is the most interesting human being on the planet.
+with the majority: yes, Michael Jackson - who next month emerges from a long retirement to perform a unique extended series of gigs at the O2 Arena in London - is the most interesting human being on the planet.
 But which planet?
 Addressing a biographer in 1995, he issued a taunt that might have been a confession: "Just tell people I'm an alien from Mars."
 And - given Jacko's tinkering with his body and his migrations between gender and race - exactly how human is he?
 In his childhood, as the freakily talented leader of the Jackson 5, he was often described as a 45-year-old dwarf.
 Now, almost 51, he looks more like a decaying infant, who speaks in a pre-pubescent whisper while concealing the evidence of time's assault behind an assortment of surgical masks, coy Islamic veils, and Jackie O-sized dark glasses, with a black umbrella to protect his improbably pallid skin from the sun.

 Jackson is a biological conundrum.
 For a while it seemed he might be what Darwinian science called the missing link.
 He exists halfway between ape and angel, tenuously attaching us to our primitive origins while evolving towards a post-human future.
 His best buddy in the 90s was Bubbles the diapered chimp, who slept in a crib in his bedroom.
 But he also smoochily bonded with a mascot who seemed like a preview of a future when our sordid internal organs will be replaced by electronic gadgetry.
 Recording a song for a spin-off from Spielberg's E.T., he cosied up to the gnomic robot: "I kissed him before I left.
 Next day I missed him".
 One of his concerts in the 1980s concluded with a rocket launch, which made it look as if Jackson were being propelled out of the arena in a burst of pyrotechnics.
 Fired upwards into the night sky, he was, like E.T., headed home; the moonwalker belongs in outer space, unencumbered by the gravity that tethers the rest of us.